ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 * `EXECUTOR`: we need this one to dynamically set the Airflow's executor.
 The [docker image entrypoint script uses this env var](https://github.com/puckel/docker-airflow/blob/1.10.9/script/entrypoint.sh#L13) to set the Airflow executor configuration.
 * `POSTGRES_`: these env vars are needed since our deployment needs a Postgres server running to which our Airflow components will connect to store information about DAGs and Airflow such as [connections](https://airflow.apache.org/docs/stable/concepts.html#connections), [variables](https://airflow.apache.org/docs/stable/concepts.html#variables) and DAGs' information such as tasks' state.
 * `LOAD_EX`: this env var is used to load Airflow's example DAGs.
-Feel free to disable it if you want to not see all default DAGs.
+Feel free to disable it if you don't want to see or use default DAGs.
-* `AIRFLOW__KUBERNETES__KUBE_CLIENT_REQUEST_ARGS`: when developing this guide, I found that Airflow failed to parse the configuration file and apparently this value was causing some issues because of the double brackets in the [configuration value in the docker image](https://github.com/puckel/docker-airflow/blob/1.10.9/config/airflow.cfg#L934).
+* `AIRFLOW__KUBERNETES__KUBE_CLIENT_REQUEST_ARGS`: when developing this guide, I found that Airflow failed to parse the configuration file and this value was causing some issues because of the double brackets in the [configuration value in the docker image](https://github.com/puckel/docker-airflow/blob/1.10.9/config/airflow.cfg#L934).
-* `AIRFLOW__KUBERNETES__WORKER_CONTAINER_REPOSITORY`: all env vars with prefix `AIRFLOW__KUBERNETES__` are
-specifically for Kubernetes integration on Airflow.
-As the name suggest, this env var is to specify the docker image to be used for workers.
+* `AIRFLOW__KUBERNETES__WORKER_CONTAINER_REPOSITORY`: all env vars with the prefix `AIRFLOW__KUBERNETES__` are specifically for Kubernetes integration on Airflow.
+As the name suggests, this env var is to specify the docker image to be used for workers.
 In the context of Kubernetes, workers will be run on a Pod.
 * `AIRFLOW__KUBERNETES__WORKER_CONTAINER_TAG`: this env var is used to specify the docker image tag.
 * `AIRFLOW__KUBERNETES__DAGS_VOLUME_HOST`: we'll see this in more detail later.
-For now, this specifies the path of the volume in the host (i.e. cluster node) where DAGs file are stored.
+For now, this specifies the path of the volume in the host (i.e. cluster node) where DAGs files are stored.
 * `AIRFLOW__KUBERNETES__LOGS_VOLUME_CLAIM`: this env var specifies the Kubernetes volume claim to use to store and read logs.
 We'll talk about this in more detail later.
-* `AIRFLOW__KUBERNETES__ENV_FROM_CONFIGMAP_REF`: this specifies the name of the `ConfigMap` that stores the env vars which actually is this one.
+* `AIRFLOW__KUBERNETES__ENV_FROM_CONFIGMAP_REF`: this specifies the name of the `ConfigMap` that stores the env vars (i.e. this one).
 This will allow workers to load env vars from this `ConfigMap` when running.

 ### Volumes
-For each Airflow component (i.e. Kubernetes pod) we're going to setup three volumes for different purposes using multiple Kubernetes tools:
+For each Airflow component (i.e. Kubernetes pod) we're going to set up three volumes for different purposes using multiple Kubernetes tools:
 1. Volume for Logs
 2. Volume for requirements file
 3. Volume for DAGs

 #### Volume: Logs
 There are multiple alternatives to save Airflow's logs on a Kubernetes deployment.
-In this guide we'll define a Volume that we'll allow us to persist logs from all Airflow's components.
-If we decide to not set a volume, then Airflow's workers logs would be lost after they finish.
+In this guide, we'll define a Volume that will allow us to persist logs from all Airflow's components.
+If we decide to not set a volume, then Airflow's workers' logs would be lost after they finish.

 To achieve this, we need to create a `PersistenVolumeClaim` object:
 ```yaml